 - Employment support

-During the time when you are involved in Ticket to Work, you will not undergo medical reviews as long as you are making timely progress toward your plan to return to work.
+During the time when your Ticket to Work is assigned, you will not undergo medical reviews as long as you are making timely progress toward your plan to return to work.

 Do I Qualify for Ticket to Work?